Skip to main content

 • a venue for cultural dissemination and creation strongly anchored in its territory.

-The new venue will open in the summer of 2026 in Massy.
+The new venue will open in the autumn of 2026 in Massy.

 The project